MFlowCode/MFC/docs/documentation/case.md

 - `schlieren_alpha(i)` specifies the intensity of the numerical Schlieren of $i$-th component.

-- `fd_order` specifies the order of finite difference scheme that is used to compute the vorticity from the velocity field and the numerical schlieren from the density field by an integer of 1, 2, and 4. `fd_order` $=$ 1, 2, and 4 correspond to the first, second, and fourth order finite difference schemes, respectively.
+- `fd_order` specifies the order of the finite difference scheme that is used to compute the vorticity from the velocity field and the numerical schlieren from the density field by an integer of 1, 2, and 4. `fd_order` $=$ 1, 2, and 4 correspond to the first, second, and fourth-order finite difference schemes, respectively.

 - `probe_wrt` activates output of state variables at coordinates specified by `probe(i)%[x;y,z]`.